This transcript has been edited for clarity.

-Laura: I think that will give us a great segue into the Gospel and how our gifts fall into motherhood.
-Can you talk through a point or two about the Gospel here?
+Laura: I think that will give us a great segue into the gospel and how our gifts fall into motherhood.
+Can you talk through a point or two about the gospel here?
 I’ll chime in here too.
 I’m a stay-at-home mom if you all didn’t know.
-I’m also at home.
 Where do you want to start Em?

-Emily: I think some of these realizations didn’t change anything, necessarily, about what I did.
+Emily: I think some of these realizations didn’t change anything necessarily about what I did.
 I’m still with my kids the vast majority of the day, [laughs] but it changed the way I looked at my day and I looked at my time.
-I feel like one of the biggest things for me that changed, especially in terms of how the Gospel applies is realizing that everything I am and everything I have belongs to God.
+I feel like one of the biggest things for me that changed, especially in terms of how the gospel applies, is realizing that everything I am and everything I have belongs to God.
 It’s not my own, it’s not about me or my day, and what I feel like, or what makes me happy.
-It’s about God and His will for my life and His calling for my life.
+It’s about God and his will for my life and his calling for my life.
 I don’t have a boss.
 I used to think about that like, “Woohoo, I don’t have a boss.
-I can do what I want,” but it’s like, no, I have God looking at my work [laughs] in all the hidden quiet places; looking at my heart.
-I want to give my life as an offering of thanksgiving for all the things He’s done for me and God sees when I’m wasting my time.
+I can do what I want,” but it’s like, "No, I have God looking at my work in all the hidden quiet places; looking at my heart."
+I want to give my life as an offering of thanksgiving for all the things he’s done for me and God sees when I’m wasting my time.
 He sees when I leave things undone out of laziness, or when I choose social media instead of intervening to discipline my kids.
-I just realize, “If Christ laid down His life for me and I am giving everything to follow Him, my life belongs to the Lord.”
+I just realize, “If Christ laid down his life for me, and I am giving everything to follow him, my life belongs to the Lord.”
 It’s not like, “Hey, I’m free to do what I want.”

 Laura: It’s amazing too when you really apply yourself.
 I was actually talking to a girlfriend this weekend and she was like, “However much time you give yourself to get something done, that’s how long it will take.”
 If you have two hours and you’re like, “Oh man, I should probably have five,” but you only have two, you get it done in two.
-I think there’s an element as an at-home mom, we’re like, “I have all the days to get things done,” or, “I can do that at naptime,” or, “I can do that after bedtime,” and we keep pushing.
+I think there’s an element as an at-home mom of thinking, “I have all the days to get things done,” or, “I can do that at nap time,” or, “I can do that after bedtime,” and we keep pushing.
 This is the moment to disciple your children.
-We’ve talked before, on the show, how these moral years, you are really forming their morals up until junior high.
+We’ve talked before on the show how during these moral years, you are really forming their morals up until junior high.
 You are starting now to junior high.
-That is when brick-by-brick, we are slowly building the love for the Lord, and the knowledge of who He is.
+That is when brick-by-brick, we are slowly building the love for the Lord, and the knowledge of who he is.
 We’re putting in the gracious and the kindness and self-control.
 We’re investing in all of these qualities we want to see in our children.
 You’re doing that now mom and it’s going to take that 15 years or 13 years or whatever it is, and we don’t have time to push that off to tomorrow or, “I’ll start quiet times tomorrow.
 I’ll wash the dishes tomorrow.”
-It’s amazing because if we apply ourselves to live faithfully and trusting God that He is going to put in front of us what needs to get done, we can actually often get those things done that need to be done.
+It’s amazing because if we apply ourselves to live faithfully and trusting God that he is going to put in front of us what needs to get done, we can actually often get those things done that need to be done.